frankfka/Delay-Distraction/README.md

 # Delay Distraction
-A Firefox extension to inject latency into page loads.
+A Firefox extension to inject latency into page loads with the goal of reducing the use of distracting websites.
+You can, for example, add a 5 second wait time to Facebook loads - this helps discourage the use of social media, allowing you to concentrate on your work.
 This was created quickly over break with inspiration from a [y combinator](https://news.ycombinator.com/item?id=22319755) thread.
 Feel free to contribute ideas & issues - I'll take a look whenever I have time.